 Allergic conjunctivitis is an inflammation of the eye due to allergies.
 When exposed to triggers such as dust, pollen or mold spores, the eyes become red, watery and itchy.
 Avoiding triggers helps to prevent this condition, but medicines and eye drops may also be recommended for treatment.

 Anaphylaxis is a severe, potentially life-threatening allergic reaction.
 Anaphylaxis is most commonly triggered by food, insect stings, medications and latex, and the reaction can be triggered within seconds or minutes of exposure.
 Symptoms include a skin rash, nausea, vomiting, difficulty breathing and shock.
 Anaphylaxis requires immediate emergency treatment.
-Epinephrine injections are used to reduce the body’s allergic reaction.
-If anaphylaxis is suspected, 911 should be called immediately, or the individual should be taken to the emergency room.

 A drug allergy is an abnormal reaction to a medication.
 Symptoms vary, but the most common symptoms are hives, fever and rash.
 Any medication that causes an allergic reaction should be discontinued and avoided in the future.
 In some cases, desensitization to the medicine may be achieved through allergy shots.

 A food allergy is an immune system reaction that occurs after a certain food is eaten.
 Even a very small amount of a triggering food can cause a reaction.
 The foods most commonly responsible for allergic reactions are cow’s milk, eggs, fish, peanuts, shellfish, soy, tree nuts and wheat.
 Food allergies commonly arise in children, though may appear in adulthood.
 Children may grow out of food allergies.
-Food allergies can be severe, so care must be taken to avoid triggering foods.

 A latex allergy is an allergy to proteins found in natural rubber latex, and can be triggered by coming in contact with latex gloves.
 Latex allergies can be mild or severe, with symptoms ranging from itching and skin redness to sneezing, wheezing and difficulty breathing.
 The only way to prevent an allergic reaction is to avoid latex.